 You can now add a coat of primer to the materials before applying paint.
 Allow each coat to dry for a few hours before applying the next coat.
 The finish now needs to be applied to ensure the paint is protected and doesn’t get scuffed up in the coming years as you have contact with the fireplace.

-There are also a variety of rustic mantels to select, whether you want a hand hewn wood mantel with corbels, a driftwood wooden mantel, or a barn wood floating shelf.
-Pine wood is another popular material to select for your wood shelf and can have a chunky design with beautiful craftsmanship with hand hewn corbels underneath.
+There are also a variety of rustic mantels to select from, whether you want a hand-hewn wood mantel with corbels, a driftwood wooden mantel, or a barn wood floating shelf.
+Pine wood is another popular material to select for your wood shelf and can have a chunky design with beautiful craftsmanship with hand-hewn corbels underneath.
 The wood grain will have imperfections for added character and will pair beautifully with a stone fireplace for your living space.

 Best Ways to Care for Your Fireplace

 Fortunately, the low-maintenance design of electric inserts makes them a lot easier to use and operate over time compared to a wood fireplace with a fireplace mantel.
 The lack of wood burned in the fireplace prevents any ashes from forming, which means you don’t have to clean anything up every time you enjoy a fire.
 Annual chimney sweeps also aren’t required.